Important Migraine Facts:

 Migraines are not a typical headache.
 They are a neurological disease.

 Hearing migraine and headache as the same condition may get some negative reactions.
-This is because so many other things come with migraine headaches.
+This is because so many other things come with migraine attacks.
 Not every person experiences them with every migraine, but these symptoms can be part of the migraine.

 - Light sensitivity or Photophobia